CodeYourFuture/syllabus-archive/node-db/lesson1.md

 # What is it used for?

-- web servers, so creating a dynamic websites
+- web servers, so creating dynamic websites
 - set up a local web development environment
 - easier to build desktop applications with Electron: Slack, Visual Code, Atom
 - some of the biggest companies use Node.js in production: Netflix, Walmart, IBM, etc.